Skip to main content

 • Vehicle type and safety features

 Your policy may include options like collision coverage, which protects your vehicle in the event of an accident but increases your premium.
+On average, drivers pay $1,500 to $2,500 annually, with higher costs for younger drivers or higher-risk vehicles.

 4. Gas Costs in Canada